Safety During Strong Winds

 - Stay low to the ground and cover your head.

-- Stay away from roads to prevent being blown into traffic.
+- Stay away from roads to avoid being blown into traffic.

 - Watch for flying debris.